mompccc/COMP9313-Big-Data-Management/README.md

 # COMP9313

-MapReduce work of Hadoop and Spark\n
+MapReduce work of Hadoop and Spark

 Using Java and Scala